How to Prevent Burnout (When Working from Home)

 Maintain a routine

 Working in a set office or other location helps you distinguish between your professional and personal lives, making it even easier to switch between the two.
 However, being at home means that you’re working and relaxing in the same place, so creating a routine — and sticking to it — is very important.
+For instance, you should schedule regular breaks throughout your day and activities, like Pilates, for after work.
 This gives your day structure, ensuring that your body and mind associate specific times with working hours.
 Once you reach the end of your working day, switch off your computer and move to another area of your home so your mind stops thinking about your job.

 In turn, this leaves you free to focus on any hobbies you have outside your working hours.
 This can have a huge impact on your mental health — it’s been reported that spending just 20 minutes on leisure activities every week is linked to lower blood pressure, feelings of depression, and levels of cortisol (your stress hormone).
 Being able to reduce this negativity in your personal life naturally feeds into your professional life, keeping your stress levels controlled and ultimately stopping a potential burnout.